sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/digitalocean.md

 - Launch your instance, then navigate to its IP address.

 - If you have configured a DNS entry for the IP, configure `externalURL` to reflect that.
-If `externalURL` has the HTTPS protocol then Sourcegraph will get a certificate via [Let's Encrypt](https://letsencrypt.org/).
-For more information or alternative methods, see "[Using TLS/SSL](../../tls_ssl.md)".
 (Note: `externalURL` was called `appURL` in Sourcegraph 2.13 and earlier.)

 ---